Puemmel/Schroedinger/README.txt

 -schrodinger_solver
 -schrodinger_plotter

+If you want to make changes, go to the folder /schroedinger/docs and open the .rst files to change them.
+With the command "make html" you are able to create new html files, if sphinx is installed.

 In order to make sure the programm calculates the correct values for the potential as well as the expected values, 6 different directories were created, containing 6 different schrodinger.inp files with